charlieouyang/Texting-Help/README.md

 O      - Upvote question
 O      - Downvote question

-21) Add filter for time
+DONE 21) Add filter for time
-  - Today
+O  - Today
-  - This week
+O  - This week
-  - This month
+O  - This month

-22) Add filter to rank
+DEFERRED 22) Add filter to rank
   - Top voted
   - Top commented

 23) Search with space

 24) Update footer

+25) Ask a question..
+Success should take you to the question and not ask another question

+26) Post your answer and post your comment... add some padding between textarea and button